playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/runtime-lightmaps.md

 * Lightmaps are **HDR**
 * Not only **Color** but **Direction** data can be baked as well, enabling some specularity on baked surfaces.

-The disadvantage of using runtime lightmap generation is that currently we do not support baking global illumination, ambient occulusion or some of the other advanced features of a specialized baking tools.
+The disadvantage of using runtime lightmap generation is that currently we do not support baking global illumination, ambient occlusion or some of the other advanced features of a specialized baking tools.

 ## Setting up lights for baking